Out and about

 The area is a must for beginner birders and twitchers.
 RSPB's flagship Minsmere Reserve is just next door and there are always interesting birds and wildlife to see.
 These often let you get closer than usual — a muntjac deer even tried to take lettuce from a visitor's sandwich.
 There is a supply of up-to-date information available on Minsmere sightings and events.
 There are many other picturesque locations which are great for birds, with regularly updated news on rare and beautiful visitors.

+Another local attraction that is well-worth a visit is Sutton Hoo, the history is fascinating and is something that you shouldn't miss out on.
 The stunning Sutton Hoo treasure was found in a mound containing the ship burial of an Anglo-Saxon King and his jewelled possessions.
 It is a display really to stimulate the imagination and wonderful on a wet day.
 The exhibits explaining the treasures are marvellous; the Visitor's Centre a memorable experience.
 The National Trust's description, “This hauntingly beautiful 91-hectare estate” is true.
 The remains of the burial mounds are low humps in a grass field: you are truly looking at ghosts of the past.

 By contrast, the massive walls of Framlingham Castle is an impressive feat of engineering and the market town of Framlingham has an unspoilt charm.
-The castle at Orford is simpler but very lovely, with views out over the unspoilt settlement and marshy estuary.
+The castle at Orford is simpler but very lovely, with views out over the settlement and marshy estuary.
 An evocative landscape of times past.

 Many of Suffolk's beautiful churches are built and decorated with flints.
 The churches are a legacy of Suffolk’s heyday, when wool and trade with the Continent made it a rich county.
 Blythburgh and Huntingfield are wonderful examples of decorated churches.
-And remember to visit Southwold Church if you're in the vicinity.
+Also, remember to visit Southwold Church if you're in the vicinity.